 karin.mlodoch@sfu-berlin.de

-Masters in Clinical Psychology and Public Mental Health Berlin
+Programme Coordinator Berlin, Emphasis in Clinical Psychology and Public Mental Health

 kate.sheese@sfu-berlin.de